kermitt2/grisp/README.md

 - it is expected to have 15 files in each language-specific directory,

-- the full Wikipedia article dump for each language must be present in the language-specific directories (e.g. `enwiki-latest-pages-articles.xml.bz2` or `enwiki-latest-pages-articles.xml.gz` or `enwiki-latest-pages-articles.xml`, they are required to generate definitions for entities, create training data, compute additional entity embeddings) ; the dump file can be compressed in bz2, gz or uncompressed - all these variants should be loaded appropriately by entity-fishing,
+- the full Wikipedia article dump for each language must be present in the language-specific directories (e.g. `enwiki-latest-pages-articles.xml.bz2` or `enwiki-latest-pages-articles.xml.gz` or `enwiki-latest-pages-articles.xml`, they are required to generate definitions for entities, create training data, compute additional entity embeddings) ; the dump file can be compressed in `bz2`, `gzip` or uncompressed - all these variants should be loaded appropriately by entity-fishing,

 - the wikidata identifiers csv file `wikidataIds.csv` and the full wikidata JSON dump file `latest-all.json.bz2` are under a `wikidata` sub-directory while the wikidata language-specific Wikidata mapping files `wikidata.txt` are installed in each language-specific sub-directory,